CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

             <div id="main-content" className="container">
               <SingleFieldSubmit
                 placeholder={"New Note..."}
-                handleSubmit={props.handleSubmit}
               />
             </div>
  ....

 ```

-If we remove the ```handleSubmit ```, the component displays on the homepage, but if you try typing in something, you'll notice nothing happens and we get some warnings and errors in our client console.
+The component displays on the homepage, but if you try typing in something, you'll notice nothing happens and we get some warnings and errors in our client console.